magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 <!--- MC-40780-->

 *  Magento now correctly generates the URL path for child categories when the **Use Default Value** checkbox for the URL key is enabled for the parent category.
-Previously, moving a category in the hierarchy resulted in an incorrect `url_path` value when using different URL keys in a multi-storeview deployment.
+Previously, moving a category in the hierarchy resulted in an incorrect `url_path` value when using different URL keys in a multi-store view deployment.
 [GitHub-16202](https://github.com/magento/magento2/issues/16202)

 <!--- MC-40371-->